Baby Shopping List: What to Register For and Buy

-- Diapering service or Fuzzi Bunz – I use disposable, but if you’re going the other way, a few months of a diapering service is a great gift.
+- Diapering service or Fuzzi Bunz – I use disposable compostable available in my area, but for cloth-lovers, a few months of a diapering service is a great gift.
 I hear Tiny Tots is the best around here.
 Or pick an assortment of Fuzzi Bunz for the future.
-They’re a favorite among my mom’s group babies.
-I’ve also heard really good things about gDiapers, hybrid non-disposables with a flushable liner.
+You can also subscribe to disposable diapers via amazon, diapers.com, or Honest Co.

 - Diaper wipes – uber gentle for newborn skin… for the first month, I actually rinsed them of all chemicals before using.
 Whitney had on her list a Thermos for keeping water next to the changing table because she planned to use paper towels and water as instructed by the crunchy Berkeley hospital, but ended up being too lazy.

 - Diaper bag sized container of wipes – to refill with wipes

 Oh yeah, Feeding the baby

 - Formula – Though this tip is controversial, we believe that even if you plan to nurse, you ought have some of this on hand in case of earthquake, fire, or other emergency.

 - Formula dispenser – this handy item is for feeding on the go; this BPA-free one by Avent doubles as a snack dispenser for big babies.